OPTIC: A trial built with an optimized dosing strategy to manage tolerability without compromising efficacy1

 56% of patients (n=25/45) maintained response at a reduced dose of 15 mg for at least 1 year.
 64% of these patients (n=16/25) maintained response for greater than 60 months.

-Long-Term Efficacy Data: More than half of patients had a response by 5 years in the 45 mg → 15 mg cohort2
+Long-Term efficacy data: More than half of patients had a response by 5 years in the 45 mg → 15 cohort2

-Response of patients by 12 months and 60 months in the 45 mg15 mg cohort receiving ICLUSIG following ≥2 prior TKIs2
+Response of patients by 12 months and 60 months in the 45 mg→15 mg cohort receiving ICLUSIG following ≥2 prior TKIs

-Bar chart showing percentage of patients who achieved 1% BCR-::ABL1IS levels.
-Two bars display: 52% achieving it by 12 months.
-60% achieving it by 60 months.
+Bar chart showing percentage of patients who achieved ≤1% BCR::ABL1IS.
+52% of patients achieved it by 12 months, and 60% of patients achieved it by 60 months.

 Study Limitations: The OPTIC 5-year follow-up analysis was a planned, exploratory, post hoc analysis.
 It was not powered to detect differences across subgroups.
 Results are presented descriptively.2